vvzen/openimageio-dockerized/README.md

 There are 2 stages:
 - build-stage (Build OIIO and its libraries)
-- export-stage (Export our Rust app)
+- export-stage (Export the compiled bits back to your filesystem)

 These stages will:
 - [build-stage] Compile all third-party libraries required by OpenImageIO